thecarp/dactyl-keyboard/doc/configuration.md

   and the number.
 They are not permitted anywhere else in the formula.

-A practical example: By default, as described in the [options-main.md](parameter manual), a keyboard microcontroller PCB will lie flat.
+A practical example: By default, as described in the [parameter manual](options-main.md), a keyboard microcontroller PCB will lie flat.
 This can be changed with a setting called `intrinsic-rotation`.
 To flip it over, getting the component side facing down and the connector edge facing your right, you would set this parameter like `[0, π, π/2]`.
 That’s no rotation